ch0ppy35/shop/README.md

 - **Gateway**: An ASP.NET Core Web API that handles HTTP requests and publishes messages to NATS.
 - **Products Service**: A .NET console application that consumes product-related messages from NATS.
+- **Inventory Service**: A .NET console application that manages inventory levels and stock availability.
 - **NATS**: The messaging system that enables communication between services.

 ## Services